nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 <meta refines="#creator1" property="role" scheme="marc:relators" id="role">ill</meta>
 ```

-The codes to use as values for the creator role are taken from the [https://id.loc.gov/vocabulary/relators.html](MARC relators) vocabulary.
+The codes to use as values for the creator role are taken from the MARC relators vocabulary, [https://id.loc.gov/vocabulary/relators.html](https://id.loc.gov/vocabulary/relators.html).

 ##### 2.4.1.3 Optional Additional Metadata
 Additional metadata for inclusion can be supplied by the Ordering Agency on a per-title or per-Agency basis.